m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 });
 ```

-This code is causing unnecessary layout update too, and has a similar fix:
+This code is causing some unnecessary layout updates, and has a similar fix:

 ```diff
 diff --git a/main-orig.js b/main.js